writethedocs/www/docs/organizer-guide/confs/website.rst

 ===================

-Each conference has a section of the website, which is part of the same repository as the main conference website.
+Each conference has a section of the website, which is part of the same repository as the main community website.
 Many parts of the conference websites are data-driven, like the generation of the schedule.

 .. note::